vvms19/adar/docs/GUIDES.md

 ![](./assets/main_wallet_connected.png)

 *Step 3.2.* Upload a routing configuration (`.csv` file).
 On this page you will be able to find the template.
 Once you upload the file, ADAR will validate it.
+We have provided an [example template](./assets/template.csv).
+You are welcome to modify this template or create your own.
+However, please note that our application does not support multiple transactions to the same wallet in the template.
+Please ensure that you do not use one wallet twice, as we expect salaries to be distributed as usual.

 ![](./assets/csv_validation.png)